 Osaka’s Tenjin Festival is held annually from late June to July 25 centered around the Osaka Tenmangu Shrine in Tenma, Osaka City.
 July 24 and 25 are particularly crowded days coinciding with the Yomiya and Honmiya.
 The 25th features the must-see scenery of 5,000 rounds of fireworks and a fleet of 100 boats floating along the Ōkawa River!

-Tenjin Festival Access and Directions
+Tenjin Matsuri Access and Directions

 Osaka Tenmangu is a 1-minute walk from Osaka Tenmangu Station on the JR Tozai Line.

-Tenjin Festival Event Schedule
+Tenjin Matsuri Event Schedule

 ■July 24 (Yomiya)